Sir-Jude/Distriflask/README.md

 ```

-# .env file and import the libraries to use it
+# Set the environmental variables
 Create a .env file
 ```
 code .env